diaahassouna/masri-writing/README.md

 | Emphatic S | ص | `ṣ` | U+1E63 | IPA diacritic |

 > **Why Coptic?** Because Coptic *is* the latest written stage of the indigenous Egyptian language — it's what ancient Egyptians spoke and wrote before Arabic arrived.
 These letters are not foreign borrowings.
 They are a homecoming.
+>
+> Masri isn't the first attempt at this, either.
+Orientalists Wilhelm Spitta (1880), Carl Vollers (1890), and John Selden Willmore (1901) each proposed Latin-based writing systems for Egyptian Arabic, and Daniel Willard Fiske helped popularize Spitta's system as *"An Egyptian Alphabet for the Egyptian People"* (2nd ed., Florence, 1904).
+Masri's set of emphatic consonants converges with Spitta's independently — reached without prior knowledge of his work — which suggests these aren't arbitrary choices, but a structure the dialect itself points writers toward.

 ---